Asbjoedt/CLISC/README.md

 :warning: **Convert**
 * [LibreOffice](https://www.libreoffice.org/)
   - If you want to convert OpenDocument spreadsheets and/or use the archiving method
-  - You need to install program in its default directory
+  - You need to install program in its default directory, or create environment variable "LibreOffice" with path to your installation
   - The program is free

 :warning: **Compare**
 * [Beyond Compare 4](https://www.scootersoftware.com/)
   - If you want to use the compare function
-  - You need to install program in its default directory
+  - You need to install program in its default directory, or create environment variable "BeyondCompare" with path to your installation
   - You need to purchase license, trial period is 30 days

 :warning: **Archive**